 The practical report must be written on loose-leaf pages within ~7 days of the starting date of the experiment.
 Each page of the report must give the page number and the total number of pages in the report, i.e. page 3 of 4.
-You must submit the report, together with a photocopy of the original report, with your practical notebook, to the Assistant to the Deputy Administrator (ADA), Nicky Carlin, for date stamping.
+You must submit the report, together with a photocopy of the original report, with your practical book, to the Assistant to the Deputy Administrator (ADA), Emma Purves, for date stamping.
 The ADA will retain the reports to pass on to the SD for marking.
-The ADA will be available in her office to receive your reports and date-stamp your practical notebooks normally between 11.00 am - 1.00 pm on Fridays throughout term.
+The ADA will be available in her office to receive your reports and date-stamp your practical books normally between 11.00 am - 1.00 pm on Fridays throughout term.
 The PCO will confirm this time slot at the start of each term.
-Do not expect the ADA to receive reports and date stamp practical books outside these times.
+Do NOT expect the ADA to receive reports and date stamp practical books outside these times.
 Late submissions without good reason will incur penalties as described in Section 9.6 and your tutor will be informed.

 Special arrangements are made for students whose experiments start in 8th week and details will be sent by email before the end of term.
-You are required to post your report to the Deputy Administrator (Academic) by the stated deadline, retaining proof of postage.
-There have been instances where reports have gone astray/been lost in the post, therefore it is recommended that you take a photocopy before sending it.
+You are required to post your reports to the Deputy Administrator (Academic) by the stated deadline, retaining proof of postage.
+There have been instances where reports have gone astray/been lost in the post, therefore it is recommended that you take and retain a further photocopy before sending it.
 You are required to submit your practical book to the ADA before you leave at the end of term, having taken a photocopy of the data and notes in your practical book to use in writing the report.

-For practicals to be marked during term, the PCT will help to arrange a date and time for you to discuss your work with the SD responsible for marking it.
-Normally this will be within 2 weeks of submission; you need to ensure that the time chosen from those on offer fits in with your other commitments such as tutorials.
-As a planning aid, the PCT will put up a provisional list of marking sessions shortly after the beginning of term.
+For practicals to be marked during term, marking sessions will be arranged for you to discuss your work with the SD responsible for marking it; normally this will be within 2 weeks of submission.

+You will need to sign-up for your marking session via WebLearn, ensuring that the time chosen from those on offer fits in with your other commitments such as tutorials.
 The SD will provide feedback, grade your report and give it a mark out of 10.
+Non-attendance at marking sessions for which you have signed-up, or if you fail to sign-up for one of the sessions offered, will incur penalties as described in Section 9.6 and your tutor will be informed.

 N.B.
 You must not start an experiment without permission.
 In practice, this means you must not begin the experimental work before the PCT has date stamped your book.
 This requirement arises in order for the Department to comply with the Health and Safety regulations; this date stamping will take place immediately after the SD's briefing, during which s/he and the PCT will have covered the relevant safety issues and highlighted any particular hazards.
 It is your responsibility to ensure that your book is stamped at this time.
 Any student starting an experiment without permission will be penalised (see Section 9.6) and will be liable to disciplinary action.
-The PCT will also check that there is not more than one unmarked report in your book.
-If more than one unmarked report is present, your Tutor will be informed.